 In 1931 the city and two railroads teamed up to build four underpasses.
-Eighty-plus years later the two railroads—Texas & Pacific and Missouri-Kansas-Texas—are gone.
+Eighty-eight years later the two railroads—Texas & Pacific and Missouri-Kansas-Texas—are gone.
 But the four underpasses remain.
 And they remain handsome structures that serve substance without sacrificing style.

 When the Texas & Pacific railroad came to town in 1876, its tracks were south of town, but as the town grew to the south, the east-west T&P tracks cut off the South Side from downtown.
-As early as 1897, as this March 31 Register clip shows, South Siders complained about the difficulty—if not downright danger—of crossing the tracks on Main and Jennings.
+As early as 1897, as this March 31 Fort Worth Register clip shows, South Siders complained about the difficulty—if not downright danger—of crossing the tracks at grade level on Main and Jennings.
 They wanted a viaduct that would allow them to safely cross the tracks.

 And they got one.
 Six years later, on January 28, 1903, a 1,300-foot-long overpass carrying Jennings Avenue over the T&P tracks was opened to traffic.
 Note that the overpass had hardwood flooring: It was paved with bois d’arc blocks.
 Clip is from the January 29 Telegram.